arlenawu/stock-analysis/README.md

 The raw data set is divided into two separate datasets, one for each year, 2017 and 2018.
 Both datasets are sorted first by stock name, and then by date from oldest to newest.

 ### Overview of Original Code
 The code overall is fairly straightforward.
-First, a table was created and formatted on a new sheet which is designed to hold all the final calculated information of the Totaly Daily Volumes and the Yearly Returns for each stock.
+First, a table was created and formatted on a new sheet which is designed to hold all the final calculated information of the Total Daily Volumes and the Yearly Returns for each stock.
 Then, an array of strings was created to act as a list of the names of each stock.
 Then two for loops were created -- one to iterate through the array of stock names, and the other to iterate through the dataset for the specified year.

 So, for each stock name, the code would iterate through the dataset in search of that stock name and all of its data.
-It wuold calculate the Total Daily Volume by summing the daily volume from every single data point of that stock, and it would calculate the Yearly Return by dividing the stock's Ending Price (the price of the last data point listed for that stock) by the Starting Price (the price of the first data point listed for that stock) and subtracting 1 from the result.
+It would calculate the Total Daily Volume by summing the daily volume from every single data point of that stock, and it would calculate the Yearly Return by dividing the stock's Ending Price (the price of the last data point listed for that stock) by the Starting Price (the price of the first data point listed for that stock) and subtracting 1 from the result.
 And then, the Total Daily Volume and Yearly Return would be printed into the table on the new sheet.

 Below is a snippet of the for loops used in the code.